-Throughout the years, the lawyers of Mann, Wyatt & Tanksley have seen the dangers of texting while driving.
+Throughout the years, the lawyers of Mann Wyatt Tanksley Injury Attorneys have seen the dangers of texting while driving.
 However, the levels of danger are heightened even further when this practice is combined with inclement weather.
 This hazardous combination may result in an increase of accident injuries and fatalities.

 “Texting while driving takes your eyes off the road longer than any other distracted driving offense,” auto accident attorney Scott Mann says.
 “It involves reading, writing and reacting to a message, which takes at least 5 seconds.
 If you are driving 55 mph, this means you are not looking at the road for 100 yards.”